cruizperez/MicrobeAnnotator/README.md

 - Can I use the light (--light) version of the program to annotate if I built the database using the full version?\
     Of course!
 You can search and annotate your genomes (protein files) using only kofamscan and the swissprot database, i.e. the light version even if you have the full database available.
 However, the contrary cannot be done.
 If you try to perform the full search with the light version of the database, MicrobeAnnotator will not be able to find the required databases and will exit with an error.
 If you have anough time (and space) you can build the full database and then use the version that better suits your needs at each particular time.

+- I have identifiers from other annotation tools, can I use them in MicrobeAnnotator to summarize the metabolic potential?\
+    Of course!
+We realize we are not the only annotation tool out there, so we have an additional script `identifier_conversion.py`, that will allow you to convert ids between databases, either to summarize within microbeannotator or to compare several annotation methods.
+With this script you can convert between: E.C. <-> KO, InterPro <-> KO, and InterPro <-> E.C.
+If you have a list of KO identifiers in the end, you can summarize them using another script `ko_mapper.py`.

+- I have a list of KOs obtained somewhere.
+Can I summarize them and skip all the annotation steps?
+    Sure!
+We have made an additional script that does exactly this.
+You will find it as `ko_mapper.py`.

+- I don't see my question here.
+Where can I ask a question?
+    You can submit a ticket in the issues tab and I will do my best to solve it and answer your question.
+You can also ask for features you would like to see in the future!

 ## License